Graph Traversal: BFS and DFS

 3 5

-The time complexity for BFS is \(O(V+E)\) (linear in the size of the graph) because you need to visit each edge once and only once, and each node is added to the queue once and popped from the queue once.
+The time complexity for BFS is O(V+E) (linear in the size of the graph) because you need to visit each edge once and only once, and each node is added to the queue once and popped from the queue once.

-Application of BFS in Shortest-Path
+Application of BFS: Shortest-Path in Unweighted Graphs

 BFS can be used to find the single-source shortest-path(s) in unweighted graphs (where each edge has a unit cost), which is also known as “uniform cost” search in AI.
-Basically, the first time you add a node \(v\) to the queue, it is guaranteed that \(v\)’s optimal distance for the source has been found.
-Therefore, in single-source-single-destination problems, when the target node \(t\) is added to the queue, you can terminate immediately.
+Basically, the first time you add a node v to the queue, it is guaranteed that v’s optimal distance for the source has been found.
+Therefore, in single-source-single-destination problems, when the target node t is added to the queue, you can terminate immediately.
 BFS is indeed the fastest algorithm for shortest-path on unweighted graphs.
 For example, for the coins problem (minimum number of coins to make up an amount), BFS would be much faster than Viterbi (or DP).

 By contrast, in a general weighted graph, nodes in the queue can still be updated to better distances, and therefore you need to use a priority queue instead of a queue, and this becomes the Dijkstra algorithm.
 So Dijkstra is a generalization of BFS on weighted graphs.